warrenmcg/TDP43_miRNA_Paper/README.md

 2. LUSC: 367 (37 control samples, 330 tumor sample)
 	* use `lusc_file_manifest.txt` with the GDC data transfer tool to download the same files yourself

+The easiest way to do this is to follow the steps in the `tcga_file_manifests` directory using the GDC data transfer tool.
+Click [here](https://github.com/warrenmcg/TDP43_miRNA_Paper/tree/master/tcga_file_manifests#how-to-download-tcga-data) to follow those steps.

+If you download the data manually, please keep in mind the following note:

-For the downstream steps to work without modification, you must rename the top level directories for this data as `LUAD_data` and `LUSC_data`, respectively, and place these directories in this repository.
+__NOTE__: For the downstream steps to work without modification, you must rename the top level directories for this data as `LUAD_data` and `LUSC_data`, respectively, and place these directories in this repository.

-__NOTE__: If you wish to use different names, or place directories elsewhere on your computer, you need to modify the `LUAD_DIR` and `LUSC_DIR` variables at the top of the following scripts: step_2c.sh, step_3.sh, step_4.sh, step_5.sh, step_7.sh, and step_9.sh
+If you wish to use different names, or place directories elsewhere on your computer, you need to modify the `LUAD_DIR` and `LUSC_DIR` variables at the top of the following scripts: step_2c.sh, step_3.sh, step_4.sh, step_5.sh, step_7.sh, and step_9.sh

 ## Step 1b